-Afghans for Progressive Thinking helps youth reclaim their voices by providing them with Mentorship and Leadership programs to learn how to address the current barriers they are facing by writing articles and policy briefs and recommendations for present sustainable change and advocate for their rights.
+Afghans for Progressive Thinking helps youth reclaim their voices by providing them with Mentorship and Leadership programs to learn how to address the current barriers they are facing by writing articles and policy briefs and present recommendations for sustainable change and advocate for their rights.
 Their papers are then published and shared to further amplify their voices.
-This way, APT helps them pursue their individual potential to selfdetermination and encourage their active engagement in all areas of life.
+This way, APT helps them pursue their individual potential to self-determination and encourage their active engagement in all areas of life.

 Additionally, the regressive policies by the Taliban have had a severe impact on the well-being and mental health of young women in Afghanistan.
-Today, Afghan women grapple with trauma, depression, and anxiety, even contemplate suicide, feeling confined, isolated, and voiceless.
-In response, APT provides trauma healing sessions to help young women cope with the challenges and enable them to effectively continue their advocacy journeys
+Today, Afghan women grapple with trauma, depression, and anxiety, contemplate suicide, feeling confined, isolated, and voiceless.
+In response, APT provides trauma healing sessions to help young women cope with the challenges them and enable to effectively continue their advocacy journeys